“Ski-in, ski-out mountain lodge and rustic-luxe chalets in Switzerland’s sunniest resort, where breathtaking views of the Alps reign supreme”

 - Ski room

-The main lodge has been lovingly restored carved 'love heart' chairs and creaking floorboards that reveal its age.
+The main lodge has been lovingly restored with creaking floorboards that reveal its age.
 Its 3 basic but comfortable double/twin rooms (known as Skier Rooms in winter and Biker Rooms in summer) make a great-value option if you’re prepared to share a bathroom and TV room, and can be booked together as a self-contained area for families and groups.
-Under the roof on the floor above are 2 Loft rooms, which can act as a single unit for up to 6; it has 2 double/twin bedrooms, plus a shower bathroom and a lounge/third bedroom with a single bed and a single sofabed.
+Under the roof on the floor above are the Loft rooms, which can act as a single unit for up to 6; it has 2 double/twin bedrooms, plus a shower bathroom and a lounge/third bedroom with a single bed and a single sofabed.

 For more luxury, opt for one of the duplex suites in an outbuilding called Le Grange, which offer a contemporary twist on the Alpine theme (Bang & Olufsen iPod docks, sleek leather chairs, Nespresso machines).
 Downstairs, each has a living area with a fire, plus a shower bathroom and a garden; upstairs is a romantic bedroom with a flat-screen TV and a balcony.
 They share an outdoor hot tub.